7887 U.S. Highway 87 North

 Academic affiliation: Department of Animal Science, Texas A&M University

 Dr. Whitney is an Associate Professor, Ruminant Nutritionist, and project leader for the Texas A&M AgriLife Research Nutrition Laboratory, San Angelo.
-He also leads the AgriLife Wood to Feed Program a is a faculty member in the Texas A&M Animal Science Department (College Station).
-Dr. Whitney also serves as adjunct faculty at multiple universities.
-He was Valedictorian of his high school class and received a Bachelor’s degree in Animal Science from Southwest Texas State University (San Marcos; cum laude), a Master’s degree in Agricultural Education from Texas A&M University (College Station; cum laude), and a Ph.D. in Animal Science from the University of Arizona (Tucson; cum laude).
-After receiving his Master’s degree, he taught Animal Science classes at Palo Alto College (San Antonio) and completed postdoctoral research at Montana State University (Bozeman) prior to his current appointment with AgriLife.
-He and his wife Valarie have two incredible kids, Lane and Lance.
+Dr. Whitney serves as adjunct faculty at multiple universities.
+He received a Bachelor’s degree in Animal Science from Southwest Texas State University (San Marcos; cum laude), a Master’s degree in Agricultural Education from Texas A&M University (College Station; cum laude), and a Ph.D. in Animal Science from the University of Arizona (Tucson; cum laude).

-Dr. Whitney’s applied Ruminant Livestock Nutrition Research Program is a component of a holistic approach to “Ranching Solutions,” which is the core objective of the Texas A&M AgriLife Research and Extension Center, located in San Angelo, TX.
-His program directly aligns with the AgriLife Research Mission statement, “Scientific discovery that benefits consumers and expands agricultural sustainability, profitability, and environmental stewardship” by: (1) developing low-cost, non-human edible livestock feed alternatives; (2) designing feeding strategies to enhance sustainability and “economic viability” of the livestock industry and increase “resilience to shock” [AgriLife Research strategic priorities]; and (3) developing a nationally recognized “Wood to Feed” program, which removes invasive woody plants from rangelands and converts them into valuable feed ingredients; concurrently enhancing rangeland ecosystem health, forage production, and water availability.
-In addition, his program’s discoveries also support the AgriLife Research vision of producing “economic, environmental, and health benefits that are key to Texas’s success and vital to the lives of its citizens.”
+Dr. Whitney’s applied Ruminant Livestock Nutrition Research Program is a component of a holistic approach to “Ranching Solutions,” which is the core objective of the Texas A&M AgriLife Research and Extension Center, located in San Angelo.
+His program aligns with the AgriLife Research Mission statement, “Scientific discovery that benefits consumers and expands agricultural sustainability, profitability, and environmental stewardship” by: (1) developing low-cost, non-human edible livestock feed alternatives; (2) designing feeding strategies to enhance sustainability and “economic viability” of the livestock industry and increase “resilience to shock”; and (3) developing a nationally recognized program to remove invasive woody plants from rangelands and convert them into valuable feed ingredients.